kyma-project/control-plane/docs/cli/commands/kcp_taskrun.md

 ```
       --keep-kubeconfig              Option that allows you to keep downloaded kubeconfig files after execution for caching purposes.
-      --kubeconfig-dir string        Directory to download Runtime kubeconfig files to.
+  -k, --kubeconfig-dir string        Directory to download Runtime kubeconfig files to.
 By default, it is a random-generated directory in the OS-specific default temporary directory (e.g. /tmp in Linux).
       --no-kubeconfig                Option that turns off the downloading and exposure of the kubeconfig file for each Runtime.
       --no-prefix-output             Option that omits the prefixing of each output line with the Runtime name.
 By default, all output lines are prepended for better traceability.
   -p, --parallelism int              Number of parallel commands to execute. (default 4)